IarveJ/PYNQ_facialRec/README.md

 any faces in the frame.
 In shunt, the program will look to see if the detected face matches any of the facial encodings from the identified individuals.
 If the face matches, the system will print their name under their face or print "UNKNOWN" if the face is not recognized.

+### Interrupt Enabled System
+  The interrupt system uses the python native AsyncIO class to create interrupts to stop the processor.
+By defining coroutines, the user can tell the system which interrupts to use and what should happpen when one is flagged.
+Using coroutines you essentially create an event loop and state how long you would like it to go and what tasks can happen along the event loop.
+An interrupt essentially tells the interrupt to switch states while stopping the processors function to handle the next executable.
+In my code, I have abstracted the coroutines to functions called when any interrupt (button or switch) is sent.
+These classes, now make it easier to code on top of the AsyncIO event loop.
+[Click here to via this page.](https://github.com/IarveJ/InterruptsPYNQ)

 ### System Architecture
   My system has two major drivers that need to be included for the code to execute.
 The first is a webcam, I used the Logitech C270, however any webcam that can be interfaced by OpenCV will work.
 This webcam is